 Harrison Estate Law, P.A. offers years of experience ranging from basic Wills and trusts to more complex estate plans involving detailed asset protection strategies.
 Our clients range from young couples just starting out to established families planning for estate taxes and preservation of a family legacy.
 We are happy to collaborate with financial advisors and accountants to coordinate a shared client's estate planning goals with their retirement and other financial strategies.

 Based in Gainesville, we offer estate planning services to our neighbors in surrounding communities as well as to clients elsewhere in Florida.
-Consultations by phone or Skype are available.
+Consultations by phone or Zoom are available.
 If you are looking for an estate planning law firm that combines years of legal expertise with a friendly, accessible atmosphere, contact Harrison Estate Law for a complimentary consultation about how our experienced team can help you.

 Estate planning, at its most basic, means implementing a strategy to efficiently transfer your assets when you pass away.
 An estate plan specifies who your beneficiaries should be, what they should inherit, and how the inheritance should be managed.
 For people with young children, your estate plan will also designate who should raise your children if you pass away or become temporarily incapacitated because of illness or injury.
 A good estate plan also arranges for you and your affairs to be taken care of properly if you were to become incapacitated and unable to manage your own affairs.
 Estate planning benefits anyone who owns property, and you do not need to be wealthy to benefit from having a good plan in place.

 Here are a few of the documents that might typically go into an estate plan:

 Last Will and Testament

 A Will or Last Will and Testament provides written instructions regarding who should inherit from you when you pass away and who should be in charge of administering your estate.
 Contrary to popular belief, a Will generally will not allow your family to avoid probate without additional planning and re-titling of assets.